The Daily Walk with Love

 Both on the basis of pure materialistic (philosophical) arguments and from philosophical idealism and the world of faith, it is strongly apparent to me that we need a more caring, sharing society.
 Here we will explore arguments from the Christian faith supporting a much more caring and more sharing society.

 Here at The Daily Walk with Love, we believe that the Bible, while the closest approach to the Holiness of God, and basically all “true,” must be interpreted spiritually (in some places, just as Jesus often taught in parables, 2 Corinthians Chapter 3 which is not directly straightforward).
 However much the “Pharisees” change it around (and, sadly, the Bible does get edited), it’s still the Holy Word of God.
 At any rate, some quotes from the Bible are troubling to those of us who are conservative.
 Take “…and they held their goods in common,” from Acts, which seems almost to be a Christian proof that a more sharing society (with more charity) are in any survivable future for the world.
-This is something, I think, which is NOT in the immediate future, nor is it anything Donald Trump has planned.
+This is something, I think, which is NOT in the immediate future, and it is far from anything Donald Trump has planned.
 There is little or no evidence of that.
 But it IS what makes sense, long term, for America as a Christian nation, and just naturally in terms of our flourishing once again as a society (but maybe in a hundred years).

 Various Political Systems & Caring

 Here are a few definitions the political scientists use.
 “Socialism” is an economic system where the government owns he “means of production” or infrastructure.
 Leninism, Stalinism and Maoism are variants on this where the government is a dictatorship and there is a police state, usually with political prisons (as in the Soviet “gulags”) which are concentration camps, in which 60 million political prisoners died under Stalin alone).
 Socialism can be democratic, Communism is a dictatorship with political prisons.